UPye/teamProfileGenerator/README.md

 ## Screenshot of landing page
 ![alt text](https://github.com/UPye/teamProfileGenerator/blob/main/imgs/landingPageScreenshot.jpg)
 ## Credits
 I want to thank Carlos and Anthony for assisting me over the hurdles of this project.
-Without Carlos hammering out a final few things I was missing to make this application work, really was helpful.
+Without Carlos hammering out a final few things I was missing, I wouldn't have been able to make this application work, really was helpful.
-## Some help from the web
 ## License
 Copyright (c) 2012-2020 Scott Chacon and others Permission is hereby granted, free of charge, to any person obtaining